Ladner, British Columbia

-Ladner is a part of the City of Delta, British Columbia, Canada, a suburb of Vancouver, British Columbia.
+Ladner is a neighbourhood in Delta, which is a suburb of Vancouver, British Columbia, Canada.
 It was created as a fishing village on the banks of the Fraser River.

 Named for Thomas and William Ladner, who came to the area in 1868 and began large farming and fishing operations, it developed as a centre for these operations.
 A series of ferries, culminating in the Ladner Ferry, allowed for access across the river to Richmond.
 The George Massey Tunnel provided a permanent connection in 1959.

 History

 Like many areas around the Fraser River on what is now Greater Vancouver the area on the south side of the south arm of the Fraser was named for the original Europeans to settle there.
 First called Ladner's Landing, the area was settled by Thomas Ellis Ladner (1837–1922) and William Henry Ladner (1826–1907).
-They had travelled from their home in Cornwall, UK to pursue the gold rush in California and later on the Fraser River.
+They had travelled from their home in Cornwall, UK (via Wisconsin) to pursue the gold rush in California and later on the Fraser River.
 Settling on the area of the Fraser River Delta either side of the Chilukthan Slough in 1868, both turned to farming and fishing.